JetBrains/kotlin-web-site/pages/docs/reference/mpp-share-on-all-platforms.md

 If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of expected and actual declarations (ADD LINK).

-You can also share code for multiple platforms (ADD LINK), but not all.
+You can also share code on multiple platforms (ADD LINK), but not all.